sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 I once heard that it takes abstract artists years to re-learn how to paint with the freedom and  creativity of a child - it certainly took us months to learn how to 'play'.

 Take a look at this side by side comparison of the original paper's teleoperated 'play', and our initial dataset.
-While we did both perform a similar diversity of tasks, they interact with objects  **more times in a row**.
-We typically **performed one interaction** then moved to the next.
-What this meant is that a **bias was burned in to immediately transition to another object following an attempted behaviour**.
+While we did both perform a similar diversity of tasks, they interact with objects  more times in a row.
+We typically performed one interaction then moved to the next.
+What this meant is that a bias was burned in to immediately transition to another object following an attempted behaviour.
 Worse - if we weren't careful in teleoperating then there were regular patterns in how we moved (it is very tempting to push the button after the door).

 ![alt-text-1](https://sholtodouglas.github.io/images/play/cut.gif "side by side comparison")